avdalovic/TopoDetect/README.md

 # TopoDetect: A Topological Deep Learning Framework for Anomaly Detection in ICS Networks

 This research project implements a novel approach to anomaly detection in industrial control systems using topological deep learning techniques.
-The system is evaluated on the SWAT (Secure Water Treatment), WADI, and TEP datasets.
+The system is evaluated on the SWAT (Secure Water Treatment), WADI (Water Distribution), and TEP (Tennessee Eastman Process) datasets.

 ## Environment Setup